 |Home Security Kits||Entry sensors, motion sensors, keypads, etc.||$160+|

-At $4.99, we didn’t flinch at SimpliSafe’s monthly cloud storage subscription fee.
-We also know that it’s optional, and you can still use the camera with the app to view live video without a subscription.
-But with all you get from that monthly fee, we had no problem springing for it.
-This way, we get 30 days of video and 60-second clip recordings.
-These options are standard for the industry, but still helpful to know.
+At $4.99 per month, it’s worth springing for SimpliSafe’s monthly cloud storage subscription fee.
+It is optional, and you can still use the camera with the app to view live video without a subscription.
+But with all you get with that monthly fee – 30 days of video and 60-second motion clips – it’s an easy way to store recordings from your SimpliCam.
+These options are standard for the industry, but it’s still helpful to know.

 Alternatively, if you really like your SimpliCam and don’t have a SimpliSafe monitoring plan, you might find that one of SimpliSafe’s security bundles suits you best.